mesosphere-backup/docker-containers/mesos/README.md

 ## Machines

-The recommended way to run Mesos in Docker is to run each master and slave container on their own machine, with their own IP.
+The recommended way to run Mesos in Docker is to run each master and agent container on their own machine, with their own IP.

 ## Networking